spxp/spxp-specs/README.md

 Clients:
 * [HeyFolks app](https://heyfolks.app) a mobile client for iOS and Android (commercial license)
-* [spxp-cli](https://github.com/spxp-space/spxp-cli) a client to manage your profile as a single plain bash script (supports the [Service Provider](https://github.com/spxp/spxp-specs/blob/master/SPXP-SPE-Spec.md) and the [Profile Management Extension](https://github.com/spxp/spxp-specs/blob/master/SPXP-PME-Spec.md))
+* [spxp-cli](https://github.com/spxp-space/spxp-cli) a client to manage your profile implemented as a single plain bash script (supports the [Service Provider](https://github.com/spxp/spxp-specs/blob/master/SPXP-SPE-Spec.md) and the [Profile Management Extension](https://github.com/spxp/spxp-specs/blob/master/SPXP-PME-Spec.md))
 * and you can always use `curl` and `jq` manually

 Service provider: